StackMCP

 Start With Trust, Not Hype

 Your MCP setup should be a productivity multiplier, not a source of debugging sessions.
-Choose servers that earn their place in your context window, and your AI assistant will be dramatically more effective for it.
+Choose servers that earn their place in your context window.